PsychoAndi/GAReport/README.md

 # GAReport
 Example creating a simple pdf report with DynaPDFMBS and Xojo

-For my projects i otfen need a list report of my data in the database.
-DynaPDF has lots of functions and is relativley easy to use.
+For my projects i otfen need a list report of my data.
+I use DynaPDF, this has lots of functions and is relativley easy to use.
 I created this simple module with two classes, a report class and a settings class.
+Maybe this is useful for someone to have a easy-to-use class for simple reports.

 In the example app you can see what is needed to crate a list report:

     Var myGReport As GAReport.GReport = New GAReport.GReport